Finding the best adult piano instruction book for you depends a little on what you want to

 From what I've taught, here are my opinions of the best books:

 It teaches the notes using interesting songs and moves at a good pace.
 Good for learning the basics and for moving on to classical or contemporary (i.e.. pop/rock) music.

 Other Good Books

-I used to use Alfred's Basic Adult All-in-One Piano Book but Piano Adventures is better.
+I used to use Alfred's Basic Adult All-in-One Piano Book but Piano Adventures is more interesting in terms of the music you play.
 It still teaches you what you need to know and does a good job doing it.
 It's a classic.

 John W. Schaum Adult Piano Course Book.
 Another book that has good reviews but I haven't taught it personally.